axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

    <td class="_spacer"></td>
   </tr>
  </table>
  <p>I have a minimalist bent and would have preferred to have three rather than six things to remember.
-Any more than three things, I forget.</p>
+Any more than three things, I forget.
+And, from my own experience, many other people, too.
+I once asked serveral people, individually, if they remembered our values (we had five) and none of them could come up with more than three.
+Then I asked in small groups and we they up with with five, and sometime six, values.
+My point is that in order to live those values, you have to remember them and you won&rsquo;t, if they are more than three.</p>

 <h1>People</h1>
  <p>I am not sure about these and whether one of them is implied by the other.
-Belonging is key because Meaning is something we get primarily from “the others” in my community.
+Belonging is key because Meaning is something we get primarily from &ldquo;the others&rdquo; in my community.
 If I make a spear to fish, it becomes significant to myself next time I am hungry and I eat the fish that I caught with my spear.
 But when I see <em>somebody else</em> make a spear like mine to fish, that is when my expression becomes a contribution!</p>
  <p>The individual, too, is <em>central</em> to the <span claa="_paradigm">RADICAL</span> model.
-In fact, an individual can belong to many communities at the same time and each will react to my individual’s expression differently, from “uh?” to “CONTRIBUTION!”</p>
+In fact, an individual can belong to many communities at the same time and each will react to my individual’s expression differently, from &ldquo;uh?&rdquo; to &ldquo;CONTRIBUTION!&rdquo;</p>
  <p>I now think that more basic than Meaning and Belonging is People.
 People as individuals and People in communities.</p>

 <h1>Decentralization</h1>
  <p>I now believe that Transparency is redundant.
 At the completely decentralized end, there will be nobody in charge of keeping secrets and everything will be 100% transparent.
 On the way there people may consider keeping some things secret, but that person would be a boss of those secrets.</p>
- <p>With partial decentralization, the question would be, “Who is going to be the boss of a non-decentralized area?
-Who is going to be in charge of the area’s secrets!”
-Until you have a complete transition, somebody is going to be the boss of the area’s secrets.
-This “boss” could be a small committee that would last for six months or whatever, but so long as there are secrets, there is a boss.</p>
+ <p>With partial decentralization, the question would be, &ldquo;Who is going to be the boss of a non-decentralized area?
+Who is going to be in charge of the area’s secrets!&rdquo; Until you have a complete transition, somebody is going to be the boss of the area’s secrets.
+This &ldquo;boss&rdquo; could be a small committee that would last for six months or whatever, but so long as there are secrets, there is a boss.</p>

 <h1>Experimentation</h1>
  <p>I was never very happy with this combination.
 I now think that Experimentation is enough as a general practice; Explicit Alignment is just a tool.</p>